ayrtonbsouza/data-structures-and-challenges/README.md

 ## Features

 - **Data Structures**: A deep dive into various data structures like linked lists, arrays, stacks, queues, trees, graphs, etc.
-- **Challenges**: A set of programming challenges sorted by difficulty, each with its own detailed explanation and unit tests.
+- **Challenges**: A set of programming challenges, each with its own detailed explanation and unit tests.

 ## Prerequisites